What is Node JS Used for in 2024 – Complete Guide

 Queued Inputs

-The ability of Node.js to handle many concurrent connections and also to push database write-offs for later processing makes it a good choice for handling queued inputs.
+The ability of Node.js to handle many concurrent connections and push database write-offs for later processing makes it a good choice for handling queued inputs.

 Data Streaming